MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/New-MgDeviceManagementGroupPolicyMigrationReport.md

     - `[OuDistinguishedName <String>]`: The distinguished name of the OU.
     - `[RoleScopeTagIds <String[]>]`: The list of scope tags for the configuration.

-GROUPPOLICYOBJECTFILE `<IMicrosoftGraphGroupPolicyObjectFile>`: The Group Policy Object file uploaded by admin.
+`GROUPPOLICYOBJECTFILE <IMicrosoftGraphGroupPolicyObjectFile>`: The Group Policy Object file uploaded by admin.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Content <String>]`: The Group Policy Object file content.
   - `[CreatedDateTime <DateTime?>]`: The date and time at which the GroupPolicy was first uploaded.
   - `[GroupPolicyObjectId <String>]`: The Group Policy Object GUID from GPO Xml content